citp/privacy-policy-historical/s/si/sir/siriuscanada.ca.md

-> *The following text is extracted and transformed from the siriuscanada.ca privacy policy that was archived on 2012-06-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120628063142id_/http%3A//www.sirius.ca/en/auxiliary/privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the siriuscanada.ca privacy policy that was archived on 2012-11-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121101083513id_/http%3A//siriusxm.ca/Legal/Privacy-Policy-Sirius.aspx) for the most accurate reproduction.*

-# SIRIUS Satellite Radio Canada -
+# Privacy Policy Sirius - SiriusXM Canada

-**SIRIUS PRIVACY POLICY**
+Below is the Privacy Policy for Sirius Canada Subscribers.
+If you are an XM Canada subscriber, [here is the Privacy Policy applicable to your subscription](https://web.archive.org/Legal/Privacy-Policy-XM.aspx "here is the Privacy Policy applicable to your subscription").

-Your privacy is important to **Sirius Canada Inc.** (referred to as "Sirius", "we" or "us" in this policy) and the purpose of this policy is to tell you what personal information we collect about you, how we use it, whether we disclose it to anybody else, how long we keep it, and how you can request access to your personal information or obtain more information about Sirius' privacy policies.
+Your privacy is important to Sirius Canada Inc. (referred to as "Sirius", "we" or "us" in this policy) and the purpose of this policy is to tell you what personal information we collect about you, how we use it, whether we disclose it to anybody else, how long we keep it, and how you can request access to your personal information or obtain more information about Sirius' privacy policies.

 ACCEPTANCE OF TERMS OF PRIVACY POLICY AND CONSENT TO THE USE OF YOUR PERSONAL INFORMATION